ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 associativity priorities of the >>= and |> operators, no parenthesis are needed.

-OCaml has a strict typing discipline, not a strict styling discipline, therefore picking the right style is an author's decision.
+OCaml has a strict typing discipline, not a strict styling discipline, therefore picking the right style is left to the author's decision.
 See the [OCaml Programming Guidelines](/docs/guidelines) for more details on those matters.

 ## Assertions